 Throughout life, the genome within cells of the human body is exposed to DNA damage and suffers mistakes in replication.
 These corrosive influences result in progressive, subtle divergence of the DNA sequence in each cell from that originally constituted in the fertilised egg.
 The Cancer Genome Project uses high-throughput genome sequencing to identify these somatically acquired mutations with the aim of characterising cancer genes, mutational processes and patterns of clonal evolution in human tumours.

 The Haematological Cancer Genetics team, led by George Vassiliou, studies the genes and genetic pathways involved in the development of blood cancers, with a particular emphasis on Acute Myeloid Leukaemia and related malignancies.
-The ultimate goal of the team is to help develop treatments that can improve the survival and quality of life of cancer sufferers.
+The ultimate goal of the team is to develop methods for early detection of those at risk of blood cancers and new treatments that can improve the survival and quality of life of blood cancer sufferers.

 Thierry Voet's group focuses on developing methods that characterise the DNA and RNA in a single cell to enable the exploration of DNA-mutation, the genetic differences between cells in a person's body and the relation of this diversity to disease.